We may earn commissions when you buy from links on our site. Why you can trust us.

 The Lattissima Pro comes with a two-year warranty.
 If you need service, you can either get it done through your local Nespresso boutique or via phone through the Nespresso Club.
 Nespresso will provide a shipping crate and a loaner machine while your own is in the shop so you don't go into caffeine withdrawal.

-The major downside to the Lattissima Pro over the Plus and Touch models is the cost; at $599 retail, it has a $200 premium over the basic Plus model.
-That said, I would still recommend it because the additional capacity of the water and milk tanks, taller spout and faster heat up time.
-And since Amazon is currently selling the Pro for only $430, it makes it the obvious choice.
+The major downside to the Lattissima Pro is the cost; at $649 retail, it has a $250 premium over the basic One model.
+That said, I would still recommend it because of the additional capacity of the water and milk tanks, taller spout, and faster heat-up time.